KQM-git/TCL/mechanics/enemies/enemy-interactions.md

 # Enemy Interactions

+## Bosses

+Triggering a freeze reaction on a boss entity does not create a frozen aura on the entity, but rather consumes the hydro and cryo auras, leaving no aura behind.

 ## Ruin Guards

 * Polearm charge attacks, with the exception of Xiao, don't register on stunned Ruin Guards because of the "leaping forward" animation that occurs.